 How to become a novice layout designer?

 In this article, I will tell you how to become a novice layout designer.
 So, after following all the recommendations, you can apply for this position.
-The article was written for the students of glivera-team, but it can help everyone who decided to master this profession.
+The article (or guide of frontend for beginners) was written for the students of glivera-team, but it can help everyone who decided to master this profession.